theMK2k/Media-Hoarder/DONE.md

     - [x] filter losely by year
     - [x] filter strictly by year
     - [x] take the runtime (MediaInfo vs. IMDB) into account if multiple results come up
-- [x] Filters: "Select All", "Select None", "Search": use icons
+- [x] Filters: "Select All", "Clear Selection", "Search": use icons
 - [x] Layout: delete button in sidebar filters
 - [x] (My) List Dialog: preselection should be the last selected list
 - [x] languages from tbl_Movies_Languages are not taken into account for the Media List